-Participants must start with Module 1 and should complete all 5 introductory units before embarking on Module 2.
-In Module 2, theme 1 “Core Methods” is mandatory.
-At least one other theme (theme 2 to 4) must be chosen.
-Inside each theme there are mandatory and elective courses.
+Course Program participants must start with Module 1 and should complete all 5 introductory units before embarking on Module 2.
+In Module 2, courses need to be chosen within theme 1 “Core Methods”.
+Additionally courses from at least one other theme (theme 2 to 4) must be chosen.
 If they wish, students can choose up to 3 additional themes and attain more than 8 ECTS in Module 2.

-Through Module 1, participants get a comprehensive overview of the foundations of Public Health, definitions of key concepts, its different disciplines, its history and ethics, and an introduction to the 4 themes.
-Through Module 2, participants acquire specific skills across the 4 themes:
+In Module 1, participants get a comprehensive overview of the foundations of Public Health, definitions of key concepts, its different disciplines, its history and ethics, and an introduction to the 4 themes.
+In Module 2, participants acquire specific skills across the 4 themes:

 - Core methods